The following dependencies must be installed in order to run applications created with the Lisk SDK:

 How install the NPM package lisk-sdk:

-After successful completion of all the above steps, the Lisk SDK and and all the required dependencies should now be installed.
+After successful completion of all the above steps, the Lisk SDK and all required dependencies should now be installed.